 This exhibit presents a deeper look at the work of the great California-based artist and cartographer Joseph Jacinto Mora.
-The many talents of the man are seen here with artifacts, drawings, maps and historical essays that were created in his long and fruitful career as painter, sculpture, illustrator, photographer and historian of the southwest.
+The many talents of the man are seen here with artifacts, drawings, maps, and historical essays that were created in his long and fruitful career as painter, sculptor, illustrator, photographer, and historian of the southwest.
 Mora’s reputation as a master of pictorial cartography continues to grow and here you are able to see a large share of his cartes in one space.

 The materials on display were selected from the Jo Mora Trust, the David Rumsey Map Center at Stanford University, and the Los Angeles Public Library’s Mora Collection—curated by map librarian Glen Creason.